dflaten/dflaten.dev/src/lib/blog/posts/self-hosted-image-service.md

 ### Basic Parts

-Will use immich[https://immich.app/] running on an Ubuntu Machine to handle the uploading and access of the images in general.
+I used immich[https://immich.app/] running on an Ubuntu Machine to handle the uploading and access of the images.
+An IOS and Android App is provided which makes it easy to upload photos and videos from your phone.
+I bought an external hard drive and mounted it using the `.env` [file](https://immich.app/docs/install/environment-variables/) to set the upload location for photos and videos to the usb drive.

 Every day a cron job will be run to upload the new images/videos to S3 via the `rclone` utility.
 [This repo](https://github.com/dflaten/photo-video-backup) is where those scripts will live.

 ### Setup
+1. First you will need docker so follow the instructions [on docker's docs page](https://docs.docker.com/engine/install/ubuntu/) to get it installed on your Ubuntu machine.
+I reccomend the `apt-get` path so you can update in the future as needed.
+I needed to start the service after install with `sudo service docker start`.

-I first downloaded the repo on my Ubuntu
+I first downloaded the repo on my Ubuntu machine then followed the instructions [here](https://immich.app/docs/install/docker-compose/#upgrading) for install as well as upgrading.

 ### Problems Encountered
 1. At first couldn't get the iphone app to work correctly because I didn't put my local ip address in exactly as required.
+You need to put in the entire `http://numbers:port` in order for it to access correctly.